 Professor Laura McAllister CBE

-Laura is Professor of Politics and Law at Cardiff University.
-Prior to that she was Professor of Governance at the University of Liverpool’s School of Management and co-director of the Heseltine Institute of Public Policy and Practice.
+Laura is Professor Public Policy and the Governance of Wales at Cardiff University’s Wales Governance Centre.
 She was educated at the London School of Economics and Cardiff University.
-Laura is also Chair of Sport Wales.
+Laura is the Former Chair of Sport Wales (2000 – 2016).
 Laura’s principal academic interest is devolution.
-She holds honorary degrees from the Universities of Bangor, Cardiff and Glamorgan/South Wales.
+She holds honorary degrees from the Universities of Bangor, Cardiff and South Wales.
+She was awarded a CBE in the Queen’s Birthday Honours Lists in 2016.

 BA, MPhil, AcSS, FLSW